Help Arbitrator Intelligence increase information about arbitrators!

 A group of 30 select Ambassadors, a dynamic group of premier experts and practitioners from around Latin America, will help guide AI’s project development in Latin America and raise awareness about how Arbitrator Intelligence and AIQ responses can increase transparency, accountability, and diversity in Latin America and globally to promote arbitration in Latin America.
 You can meet them here.

 *NOTE: Parties, counsel, and third-party funders can submit AIQs, but for confidentiality of internal deliberations, arbitrators, institutions, and tribunal secretaries cannot.”

-MISSION STATEMENT: Arbitrator Intelligence (AI) aims to promote transparency, fairness, and accountability in the selection of international arbitrators, and to facilitate increased diversity in arbitrator appointments.
+MISSION STATEMENT: Arbitrator Intelligence (AI) aims to promote transparency, accountability, and diversity in arbitrator appointments.

 The primary means through which Arbitrator Intelligence (AI) seeks to fulfill its mission is through development and implementation of the Arbitrator Intelligence Questionnaire (AIQ) and Arbitrator Intelligence Reports AI Reports) in collaboration with Wolters Kluwer.

 Traditionally, the most valuable information about arbitrators has been available only through person-to-person, ad hoc telephone inquiries.
 Arbitrator Intelligence aims to replicate the same kinds of critical information, but feedback systematically collected at the end of each case through our Questionnaire, or AIQ.
 The data collected will then be analyzed and compiled into AI Reports, which will be made available through our partner, Wolters Kluwer.